aimansae/weather-app/README.md

 Another challenging area was implementing the search functionality.
 Initially, it was returning multiple results even when I only wanted the first match.
 After some adjustments, I managed to make it return just the first matching result, which made the experience much smoother and more precise.

-🔮 Future Features
+## Future Features

-Planned improvements include:
+- Planned improvements include:

-7-day forecast view with daily breakdown
+- 7-day forecast view with daily breakdown

-Hourly weather timeline
+- Hourly weather timeline

-Dark mode toggle
+- Dark mode toggle

-Enhanced responsive layout and dropdown UX
+- Enhanced responsive layout and dropdown UX

-Weather animations/icons based on condition
+- Weather animations/icons based on condition

-Auto-refresh for live updates
+- Auto-refresh for live updates

-Favorites list
+- Favorites list

-Better loading experience
+- Better loading experience

-Temperature unit toggle (°C/°F)

-Multi-language support
+- Multi-language support

-Unit testing with Jest
+- Unit testing with Jest